lookingglass/rapid-iperf/README.md

   🚀 <strong>Interactive CLI Bash utility for running iperf3 network tests with automatic servers from public lists</strong>
 </p>

+## ❓ What the purpose of this tool?
+Initially i struggled a problem finding iperf3 servers.
+You find some iperf3 servers -> you run a test -> they are too far or just dont work -> repeat.
+Annoying cycle.

 ## ⚡ Features
 - Automatically downloads iperf3 public servers
 - Latency-based iperf3 server selection